msantos/xmppipe/README.md

 Sandboxing
 ----------

-xmppipe restricts itself to the operations necessary for interacting with stdio.
+xmppipe uses a sandbox to try to restrict itself to whatever operations are necessary for interacting with stdio.

-When the process starts, an "init" sandbox limits the process to operations required for connecting to the XMPP server.
-After the connection is established, a more restrictive sandbox limits operations to interacting with stdio.
+There are 2 sandboxes:

+* a permissive "init" sandbox allowing network connections to the XMPP server

+* after the connection is established, a stricter "stdio" sandbox restricting the process to stdio operations

-The mechanism used depends on the platform.
-By default:
+The effectiveness of the sandbox depends on which mechanism is used.
+By
+default:

 * Linux: